FarmBot/farmbot-py/README.md

 ```
 bot.edit_info('device', 'name', 'Carrot Commander')
 ```
+> [!NOTE]

-(4.1) To interact with your Farmbot via the message broker, first establish a connection:
+> To interact with your Farmbot via the message broker, you must first establish a connection.
+Publishing single messages without establishing a connection may trigger your device rate limit.

+(4.1) Connect to the message broker:
 ```
 bot.connect_broker()
 ```